Red Bird of Paradise Care Guide

 Here are the step-by-step instructions on how to propagate and grow the Red Bird of Paradise from seed:

-• Place gathered seeds in a paper bag or in the sun to dry.
-Once they have dried, store them in a glass container, seal them, and place them in a refrigerator.
+2. Place gathered seeds in a paper bag or in the sun to dry.

-• Approximately six weeks before the predicted final frost, remove the stored seeds from the refrigerator and proceed with the scarification process.
+4. Six weeks before the predicted final frost, remove seeds from the refrigerator and scarify them.

-• Prepare a pot with drainage holes and fill it with one part seed starter and one part perlite
+6. Prepare a pot with drainage holes, filled with equal parts seed starter and perlite.

-• Within a month, germination should be complete.
-Remove the plastic and place the pot in a place with full sun, or you can use a grow lamp.
+10. After germination, remove the plastic and place the pot in full sun or under a grow lamp.

-The ASPCA, American Society for the prevention of Cruelty to Animals, lists the Red Bird of Paradise plant as toxic to cats and dogs.
+The American Society for the Prevention of Cruelty to Animals website lists the Red Bird of Paradise plant as toxic to cats and dogs.
 Ingestion can cause diarrhea and vomiting symptoms.

 Mature seeds are quite toxic.
 In case of ingestion, contact your veterinarian or local poison authority immediately.